blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 ### Key Points In This Post

 - Voters-of-color (VOC) often vote at lower rates than white-non-Hispanic voters (WNHV).
-  This "turnout gap" varies strongly between states.
+  This “turnout gap” varies strongly among states.
-  Different VOC (younger or older, male or female, level of education and race/ethnicity) vote at different rates.
-Is this the source of the state-to-state variation?
+- One reason states’ turnout gaps may differ is demographic: different subgroups of VOC/WNHV (differing in age, sex, level of education and/or race/ethnicity) vote at different rates, so the precise demographic makeup in a particular state matters.
+  But other factors,
+  like state-specific voting policies and strength of get-out-the-vote organizing, could also play a role.
-- We model 2020 general election turnout, concluding that state-to-state variations in the VOC turnout are unlikely to be explained by demographics alone.
+- Our model of 2020 general election turnout suggests that non-demographic factors are a large component of the state-to-state variability in the gap between VOC and WNHV turnout.
-- State-specific turnout gaps were clearly better than expected in CO, AL, PA, GA and MI and clearly worse than expected  in WA, IL, MA, NH and FL.
+- These non-demographic, state-specific factors shrunk or reversed turnout gaps in CO, AL, PA, GA and MI and widened them in WA, IL, MA, NH and FL.

 ## Focusing on State-Specific Turnout Effects